 - January to March 2022: £25,252,433 (up 489% from Q3)

-All in all, donations directed to approved organisations went up by 707.2% from Q1 to Q4, which is definitely a change in a positive direction where the country’s battle against gambling harm is concerned.
+All in all, donations directed to approved organisations rose by 707.2% from Q1 to Q4, which is definitely a move in the right direction where the country’s battle against gambling harm is concerned.
 Below, you can track which recipients attracted the most contributions during this period.

 How Much Money Do Problem Gambling Organisations Collect?